ipublikuj/websockets/docs/en/index.md

     webSockets:
         clients:
             storage:
-                driver: @clients.driver.memory  // Here you could pass service name of your clients storage driver implementation
+                driver: @clients.driver.memory  // Here you can pass service name of your clients storage driver implementation
-                ttl:    0                       // If your driver support TTL, here you could define it
+                ttl:    0                       // If your driver support TTL, here you can define it
         // Main server configuration
         server:
             httpHost:   localhost
-            port:       8080        // Server port.
-On this port the socket server will listen on
+            port:       8080        // The websocket server will listen on this port
             address:    0.0.0.0
         routes: []      // Routes definition
         mapping: []     // Controllers mapping